egzakt/UnifikDoctrineBehaviorsBundle/README.md

 DoctrineBehaviorsBundle
 =======================

-This bundle is highly inspired from [KnpLabs/DoctrineBehaviors](https://github.com/KnpLabs/DoctrineBehaviors) and has been adapted to the Egzakt Standard Distribution.
+This bundle is highly inspired from [KnpLabs/DoctrineBehaviors](https://github.com/KnpLabs/DoctrineBehaviors).
+Some behaviors have been modified because they didn't accomplish exactly what we wanted.

+A new Uploadable behavior has been added.

-The original behaviors have been wrapped in a bundle.
+The original behaviors have been wrapped in a Symfony2 bundle.

+* PHP 5.4 is required because we use traits.

 For now, these behaviors are available :